Sakatawi ... Grey Owl's

 What is it that keeps drawing us back to this area?

-Certainly it is not the ease of travel, the condition of the portages, the ease of access, the eight hour drive – including the last two across the Sultan Road and north on an old unmaintained logging road.
+Certainly it is not the ease of travel, the condition of the portages, the ease of access, the eight hour drive – including the last two across the Sultan Road and north on an old unmaintained logging road or the meals at the Watershed.

 The deciding factor is always the remoteness of the area.
 In over thirty years of canoeing the area north of the Sultan Road we've never encountered another canoe party.